caltechlibrary/andor/README.md

 ## Project Assumptions

 + [dataset](https://github.com/caltechlibrary/dataset) collections are sufficient to hold metadata and media
-+ UI can be implemented using HTML 5 elements and minimal JavaScript
++ UI can be implemented using HTML 5 elements, and minimal JavaScript and CSS
 + Small number of curatorial users, larger number of readers
 + Configurable workflows are a requirement
     + workflows describe capabilities (permissions)
     + workflows describe a work queue (object state)
 + Use existing object scheme (e.g. EPrints XML in Oral Histories)
 + Authentication is external (e.g. Basic AUTH via web server)
-+ Search and query are handle independently of API
++ Search and query are handle independent of API
     + e.g. Lunr either browser or server side